runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 This is typically because we have not fully considered all possible edge cases (e.g., what happens when $x \leq 0$?) or because we have assumptions about our system that have often never been written down or even verbalized.

-## Proving Correspondence
+## Proving the Correspondence

 Here we use the K Framework to *formally prove* the correspondence between our *program meaning* and our *program requirements*.
 This last step is surprisingly quite mechanical.
-In some sense, you just have to "follow your nose," so to speak, in the sense that:
+At this point, you just have to "follow your nose," so to speak, in the sense that:

-1. (as we saw above) the formalized program requirements provides:
+1. (as we saw above) the formalized program requirements provide:

   * a (possibly infinite) set of *initial program states* and;
   * a (possibly infinite) set of *acceptable final program states*.

-2. the semantic definition of the programming language *completely determines* how initial states can evolve into final states.
+2. the semantic definition of a programming language *completely determines* how initial states can evolve into final states.

 But, that being the case, how can this formal proof process be challenging?
 There are two main ways that things can go wrong:

-1. the proof process may take too much time and/or memory;
+1. the proof process relies on a computer program that may run out of time or memory;
-2. the proof may get stuck by something that could not be proved.
+2. the proof may get stuck because it could not prove something.

 This leads us to primary proof search process that we call here the *verification cycle*: